joheitzman/USERNAME.github.io/_posts/2024-04-10-First-Post-and-Instructions-for-Posting.md

 *note: when linking to a file, you need to upload it to the folder labelled 'data' first.*
 *another note: in the code, keep the download text & link lines separated by at least one empty line*

-If you want to post a picture, first, upload the photo to the folder labelled 'images' Then it can be accessed like this:
+If you want to post a picture, first, upload the photo to the folder labelled 'images'
+Then it can be accessed by using the following code with your filename at the end:

 <img src="{{ https://github.com/LizaRoger/LizaRoger.github.io }}/images/stock_chemist.jpg">

 ## The best way to see this post is to look at it within GitHub - Preview/Code.